-Last updated by Jarod Thornton a year ago
+Last updated by Jarod Thornton 2 years ago

 This document outlines the process and protocol for Adopt the Web (ATW) as it applies to design and development services provided to a Digital Marketing Agency (DMA) as contractual work.
 ATW conducts direct-to-client business and also “white labels” resources to digital marketing agencies.
 ATW offers a discounted hourly rate to DMAs where this process and protocol is followed.